 1. Yeast infections

-Vaginal yeast infections, know as candidiasis, are vaginal infections that occur due to a yeast overgrowth, which can cause symptoms such as white discharge (similar to cottage cheese), intense itchiness and redness in the genital area.
+Vaginal yeast infections, know as candidiasis, are vaginal infections that occur due to a fungal cell overgrowth, which can cause symptoms such as white discharge (similar to cottage cheese), intense itchiness and redness in the genital area.
+Learn more about what causes yeast infections.

-This type of infection is very common in pregnancy and even though it does not affect the baby's development in the uterus, it needs to be treated in order to reduce discomfort and to prevent the baby from coming into contact with the fungus during labor.
+This type of infection is very common in pregnancy and even though it does not affect the baby's development in the uterus, it requires treatment to reduce discomfort and to prevent the baby from coming into contact with the fungus during labor.

-What to do: visit an obstetrician or gynecologist to confirm the diagnosis and start adequate treatment, each usually includes the use of creams or anti-fungal pills, such as Miconazole or Terconazole.
-You can also use home remedies, such as natural yogurt, to relieve symptoms and speed up medical treatment.
+What to do: See our doctor for assessment if you suspect you have a yeast infection.
+Treatment usually involves the use of creams or anti-fungal pills, such as miconazole or terconazole.
+You can also use home remedies, like natural yogurt, to relieve symptoms and speed up medical treatment.
+Read more about yeast infection treatments.

 2. Bacterial vaginosis

-Bacteria vaginosis is a type of infection that is quite common, even during pregnancy, as the change in estrogen levels facilitates the development of fungi and bacteria.
+Bacteria vaginosis is a type of infection that is quite common, even during pregnancy, as changes in estrogen levels promote the growth of fungi and bacteria.

-In these cases, the discharge is slightly gray or yellow and it smells like rotten fish.
+This type of discharge is slightly gray or yellow, and has a strong, foul odor like rotten fish.

-This is an STD that is caused by the bacteria Neisseria gonorrhoeae which is transmitted through unprotected sex.
-Symptoms include yellow discharge, pain when urinating, incontinence, and lumps in the vagina.
+This sexually-transmitted infection is caused by Neisseria gonorrhoeae bacteria through unprotected sex.
+Common symptoms include yellow discharge, pain when urinating, incontinence, and lumps in the vagina.

-As gonorrhea can affect pregnancy, increasing the risk of miscarriage, premature labor, or infection of the amniotic fluid, it's important to start treatment as soon as possible.
+Gonorrhea can affect pregnancy and increasing the risk of miscarriage, premature labor, or infection within the amniotic fluid.
+Therefore, prompt treatment is imperative.

-Trichomoniasis is another STD that can also occur during pregnancy.
-Trichomoniasis can increase the risk of premature birth or low birth weight, and so it must be treated as quickly as possible.
+Trichomoniasis is another STI that can also occur during pregnancy.
+Trichomoniasis can increase the risk of premature birth or low birth weight, and therefore it must be treated as quickly as possible.

 The most characteristic signs of this infection include greenish or yellow discharge, redness in the genital area, pain when urinating, itchiness, and slight vaginal bleeding.